remote area, one of the greatest civilizations of it's

 the native flora and fauna still flourish relatively

-gray foxes, coatis-mundis, deer, and peccary are visible to the visitor.
+gray foxes, coatis-mundis, deer, oscillated turkeys and peccary are visible to the visitor.

 Today, one can sit

-times more than a thousand years ago when the plaza
+time, more than a thousand years ago, when the plaza

 was alive with activity and the city was surround by